Charli XCX

-Charlotte Emma Aitchison (/ˈeɪtʃɪsən/ AY-chih-suhn; born 2 August 1992), known professionally as Charli XCX, is a British pop singer and songwriter.
+Charlotte Emma Aitchison (/ˈeɪtʃɪsən/ AYTCH-ih-sən; born 2 August 1992), known professionally as Charli XCX, (Note: Also stylised as Charli xcx) is a British singer, songwriter, and actress.
 She began posting songs on Myspace in 2008 before entering the London rave scene.
 Signing a recording contract with Asylum Records in 2010, Charli XCX released a series of singles and mixtapes in the early 2010s.
-In 2012, she was featured on "I Love It" by Swedish duo Icona Pop, which became her first number-one song in the UK and received global success.
-Her debut studio album, True Romance (2013), was released to positive reviews but failed to meet commercial expectations.
+In 2012, she co-wrote and was featured on Icona Pop's "I Love It", which became her first number-one song in the UK and received global success, but her debut album, True Romance (2013), failed to meet commercial expectations.

 In 2014, Charli XCX was featured on Iggy Azalea's single "Fancy", which became her most streamed song and one of the year's best-selling singles worldwide.
 The same year, she released "Boom Clap", which became her first solo top-ten single in the US.
-Her second studio album, Sucker (2014), spawned the singles "Break the Rules" and "Doing It".
+Her second album, Sucker (2014), spawned the singles "Break the Rules" and "Doing It" featuring Rita Ora.
 She began working alongside producers associated with the UK collective PC Music in 2015, developing a more experimental sound and image.
-She released the EP Vroom Vroom (2016) and the mixtapes Number 1 Angel and Pop 2 (both 2017).
-Her third studio album, Charli (2019), produced the hit single "1999".
-Her fourth studio album, How I'm Feeling Now (2020), was made during the COVID-19 lockdowns and received critical acclaim.
+She released the EP Vroom Vroom in 2016 and the mixtapes Number 1 Angel and Pop 2 in 2017.
+Her third album, Charli (2019), produced the hit single "1999" with Troye Sivan.
+Her fourth album, How I'm Feeling Now (2020), was made during the COVID-19 lockdowns and received critical acclaim.